PECOS-packages/PECOS/docs/user-guide/simulators.md

     ```rust
     use pecos::prelude::*;

-    // SparseSim (StdSparseStab) is used by default
+    // SparseSim (SparseStab) is used by default
     let results = sim(program.clone()).run(1000)?;

     // Or explicitly select it
     let results = sim(program)
-        .quantum(StdSparseStab::new)
+        .quantum(SparseStab::new)
         .run(1000)?;
     ```